-Garden Vegetable Soup made with veggies & herbs straight from the garden.
-Incredibly fresh, versatile, and a beautiful way to enjoy summer produce!
+A simple Garden Vegetable Soup recipe made with veggies and herbs straight from the garden.
+Incredibly fresh, versatile, and a beautiful way to enjoy garden produce!

 Garden Vegetable Soup